This article expands on what I wrote several years ago in Each database table requires its own class.

 I find this statement to be seriously flawed.
 Just because you can model the real world does not mean that you should.
 You should only model those parts of the outside world with which your software will communicate directly.
 When you are developing software which communicates with "something" outside of itself then you have to write code which communicates directly with that "something".
 The fact that the "something" is a collection of database tables each of which represents "something else" does not mean that you have to create models for that "something else".
 There is no communication between objects in a database and the corresponding objects in the real world which they represent, so why waste time on modelling the objects with which there is no communication?

-When you come to terms with the fact that if your application is dealing with database tables called Customer and Product then you are not dealing with entities called Customer and Product in the real world but different tables in a database.
+When you come to terms with the fact that if your application is dealing with database tables called Customer and Product then you are not dealing with real Customers and real Products in the real world but different tables in a database.
 The software communicates with entities in a database and not entities in the real world.
-There is no communication between these database entities and real-world entities, so why on earth would a sensible programmer create models for entities with which there is no communication, either direct or indirect?
-You should only use a model of a real-world entity if you are communicating directly with that entity.
+There is no communication between the software and the real world, so why on earth would a sensible programmer create models for entities with which there is no communication either directly or indirectly?
+You should only use a model of an entity if you are communicating directly with that entity.

 While the differences between a Customer and a Product in the real world may be great, you should be able to recognise that the differences between the two tables are far less.
 In fact there are more similarities than differences simply because every table in a database, regardless of its contents, is subject to the same rules, and a competent programmer should be able to apply the concepts of Encapsulation Inheritance and Polymorphism to abstract out the similarities and create code which has more reusability and therefore requires less maintenance.
 This is supposed to be the aim of OOP, so why are so many programmers following a path which does not achieve this aim?